barboraberkova/english-for-designers/alt-text/index.md

 # Alt Text

-This is ome other text I wrote
+This is some other text I wrote